Why Your USDC Deserves a First-Class Wallet

 What is a secret recovery phrase?

-A secret recovery phrase (or seed phrase) is a list of 12 or 24 words that acts as the master backup for your crypto wallet.
+A secret recovery phrase (or seed phrase) is a list of 12 to 24 words that acts as the master backup for your crypto wallet.
 It allows you to restore access to your funds if you lose your device and must be kept secret and stored securely offline. -

 Can I manage other cryptocurrencies besides USDC in these wallets?